mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

    :version: 2

 .. warning::
-   This API is currently in development and not usable yet.
+   This API is currently in development and not available yet.

 .. endpoint::
    :method: POST